dbohdan/viddy-go/README.md

 timemachine_go_to_oldest = "Ctrl-Shift-Down"

 [color]
-background = "white" # Default value is inherit from terminal color.
+background = "white"  # Default value uses terminal color.
 ```

-## What is "viddy" ?
+## What is "viddy"?

-"viddy" is Nadsat word meaning to see.
+"Viddy" is a nadsat word meaning "to see".
-Nadsat is fictional argot of gangs in the violent book and movie "A Clockwork Orange".
+Nadsat is the fictional argot of teenage gangs in the dystopian book and movie [_A Clockwork Orange_](https://en.wikipedia.org/wiki/A_Clockwork_Orange_(novel)).

 ## Credits

-The gopher's logo of viddy is licensed under the Creative Commons 3.0 Attributions license.
+The gopher logo for Viddy is licensed under the Creative Commons 3.0 Attribution license.

-The original Go gopher was designed by [Renee French](https://reneefrench.blogspot.com/).
+The original Go gopher was designed by [Renée French](https://en.wikipedia.org/wiki/Ren%C3%A9e_French).